PNRI Science: Mystery and Discovery

 The Stubbs Lab embodies PNRI’s spirit of intellectual freedom to drive medical breakthroughs.
 We provide the freedom for scientists to follow where the science leads, and that culture creates incredible discoveries.

-To learn more about Dr. Stubbs, read her in-depth Q&A: or check out his lab webpage: pnri.org/stubbs-lab
+To learn more about Lisa, read her in-depth Q&A: or check out her lab webpage: pnri.org/stubbs-lab

 Connect with PNRI, ask our scientists questions, or come on a lab tour! pnri.org/about/connect